toofarm/shanecom/_content/posts/how-to-land-a-job-in-tech-without-abilty-or-experience.md

 My worst day programming, however, is far better than my best day making smoothies.
 The work pays ridiculously well, I'm respected by my peers, and, crucially, I can pick up stakes and find a different job anytime I want.

 It's good work, or at least it will be until the bottom falls out of the tech economy and you find me writing an essay about my transition to a career treating and selling beaver pelts.

+In the meantime I wish you luck, and let me know if you're in the market for a well-treated beaver pelt.